Alpharivs/theme-changer/README.md

 ## Usage

-- Clone the repo and move it to the desired path.
+- Clone the repo and move it to the desired path, **both scripts should be in the same directory**.
 ```bash
 git clone https://github.com/Alpharivs/theme-changer.git
 ```